GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 First, write a short, compelling script for your ad.
 The script should consist of multiple pieces of voice-over audio to be inserted into your ad in different spots.
 The script should align with the brand guidelines you've defined.
 Gemini is fair game to generate the script, or you're free to use your own writing creativity.

-Next, use the *Chirp* model in Vertex AI or *Gemini* itself to generate the voice-overs from your script.
+Next, use the *Chirp* model in Vertex AI or the *Gemini TTS* to generate the voice-overs from your script.
 Choose one of the voice-overs and generate it in a foreign language, (e.g. Italian, Afrikaans, Turkish).

 Finally, add these audio tracks to the video you assembled in Challenge 4 in the proper places in your video sequence timeline.